 Levy Park — Houston, TX

-Good to know: splash pad, rock wall, climbing structures, playground, picnic areas, pavilion, walking paths, musical elements.
+Good to know: splash pad, rock wall, climbing structures, playground, picnic areas, pavilion.

 Parent tip: The splash pad operates seasonally — confirm hours on levyparkhouston.org before making it the main event.